Index

 Source: OHID using interim reporting of health visiting metrics: https://www.gov.uk/government/collections/child-and-maternal-health-statistics#health-visitor-service-delivery-metrics

-Out of the children receiving their 2-2.5 year review, the percentages who were assessed using the ASQ-3 questionnaire was statistically significantly lower than England for four of the five years between 2015/16 and 2019/20, but the percentage was slightly higher or comparable to England for both 2020/21 and 2021/22.
+Out of the children receiving their 2-2.5 year review, the percentages who were assessed using the ASQ-3 questionnaire has been statistically significantly lower than England for five out of the last eight years between 2015/16 and 2022/23, although for most years, the difference was only 2-3 percentage points lower in Hull compared to England.
+The latest difference is slightly greater though at 6.6 percentage points.

 Compared with benchmark